RIR360/development/journal/2025/february.md

 - Life is all about the balance between things.
 - Moderation is the key.
 - Your habit cycle or the routine should make it easy to balance.
+- You must be extra serious about your routine.